immutability-io/consul-terraform/README.md

 ```

-Now you can make changes to `/vagrant/vagrant_scripts/exports.source` for your enviroment and then source the file to your session.
+Now you can make changes to `/vagrant/vagrant_scripts/exports.source` for your environment and then source the file to your session.
 Anytime you need to update a variable do the same.

 ```
 source /vagrant/vagrant_scripts/exports.source